Website Mental Health Center of Denver

 POSITION SUMMARY: Provide prevention based mental health consultation to young children ages birth to five in preschool/early childhood settings.

 Mental Health Therapist II (Master’s Degree): $22.00/hr – $26.42/hr

 Arabic Bilingual – $1.00/hr differential

 ESSENTIAL JOB FUNCTIONS:

-Maintain accurate and timely clinical documentation consistent with agency standards.
+Maintain accurate and timely documentation in adherence with program expectations and accountability requirements.

-Participate in team meetings, in-services and supervisory sessions as required.
+Participate in team meetings, in-services, and supervision as required.

 SKILLS AND COMPETENCIES:

 Experience as a mental health clinician specializing in work with young children (ages 0-5) and their families.